PaulHowes/dotfiles/README.md

 Yep, I'm another geek with dot files to share.
 Really, this was just a way to coordinate all of them between multiple computers.
-My day-job is coding everything from Mac and Windows desktop applications, to writing RESTful web APIs, to my one true love:  Photography.
+My day-job is coding everything from Mac and Windows desktop applications to writing RESTful web APIs.

 Installation
 ------------